Charging for your services as an agency or freelance web developer is challenging. How much should you charge, and what is the best pricing model?

 For website projects, you may bill clients in one of three ways: hourly, project-based, and modular.

-Hourly billing is the most common way to bill clients.
+Hourly is the most common way to bill clients.
 You charge for the number of hours you work on a project.
 This can be a good option for smaller projects, but it can be challenging to estimate how many hours a project will take, and it can be difficult to track your time accurately.

-Modular pricing is when you charge for specific parts of a project rather than charging for the entire project or by the hour.
+This type of website pricing is when you charge for specific parts of a project rather than charging for the entire project or by the hour.
 This can be a good option for projects that are too large or complex to bill with other methods.
 It can also be helpful for clients who want more flexibility in how they pay for their projects.
 For websites, developers would typically charge by the page or by reusable website sections (Prismic calls these Slices).

 Don't ship a website.
 Ship a headless website builder.